lundegaard/react-union.org/content/docs/union-component/utilities.md

 ---
-title: "Utilities"
+title: 'Utilities'
 order: 7
 ---

 ### `justRender`

 A wrapper over `ReactDOM.render`.
-You need to provide the component you want to render.
+You need to provide the element you want to render.

-`justRender(component: ReactComponent, htmlElementId: String): undefined` : function
+`justRender(reactElement: React.Element, rootId: String): undefined` : function

-- `component` - **required** - Root component of your app.
+- `reactElement` - **required** - The root React element to render.
-- `htmlElementId` - `id` of the HTML element where the `component` should be rendered.
-If the element is not found, `justRender` will create it for you, defaulting to `"union"`.
+- `rootId` - `id` of the HTML element where the `reactElement` should be rendered.
+If the element is not found, `justRender` will create it for you, with the ID defaulting to `"union"`.

 #### `justUnmountComponentAtNode`

 Wrapper over `ReactDOM.unmountComponentAtNode`.
-You need to provide component that you want to unmount.
+You need to provide the element you want to unmount.

-`justUnmountComponentAtNode(component: ReactComponent, htmlElementId: String):undefined` : function
+`justUnmountComponentAtNode(reactElement: React.Element, rootId: String): undefined` : function

-- `component` - **required** - Root component of your app.
+- `reactElement` - **required** - The root React element to unmount.
-- `htmlElementId` - `id` of the HTML element where `component` should be unmounted.
+- `rootId` - `id` of the HTML element where `reactElement` should be unmounted.
 Defaults to `"union"`.